+Definition: Internet Privacy is the ability of individuals to control the flow of information and have reasonable access to data generated during a browsing session.
 Privacy is a major concern for all Internet users, but it is becoming more difficult to expect a reasonable expectation of privacy online.
 One of the problems with Internet privacy is that many users assume that they have control over their information.
-This is often not the case, particularly when they engage in activities such as online social networking, which is essentially based upon sharing of personal information.
+This is often not the case, particularly when they engage in activities such as social networking, which is essentially based upon sharing of personal information.

 When something is posted on any website publicly, everyone has access to it.
 Search engines make the information even more accessible, and anyone (including internet 'bots') can copy the information and store it indefinitely.
-The web has become so complex, knowing and controlling the privacy settings of all of the websites a person uses has become nearly impossible.
+The web has become so complex knowing and controlling the privacy settings of all of the websites a person uses has become nearly impossible.
 Internet privacy settings are seemingly ever-changing.

 The first rule for protecting privacy on the internet is "think before you post'.

 The second rule is 'check your privacy settings'.
-At Reputation X we advise clients to check all of their privacy settings on Facebook, LinkedIn, Twitter, and on their own websites.
+At Reputation X we advise clients to check all of their privacy settings on Facebook, LinkedIn, Twitter, and their own websites.
 Our advice: Learn about your rights and learn about your settings.
-The biggest issue is Facebook, because it's one of the biggest.
+The biggest issue is Facebook because it's one of the biggest.
 Facebook privacy is discussed here.

 Rule three: Ask friends to understand their privacy settings and let your friends know you care about your privacy.
 Remember, if a friend hasn't set their privacy settings properly and they share a picture of you at that college party, all of the privacy measures you have taken won't matter.
 'Friends' are often the biggest privacy leaks out there.

-The Problem with Friends and Privacy
+The problem with friends and privacy

 To illustrate the problem with friends sharing we often point clients to the problems others have had.
 Google will remove content that is sexually problematic (see this blog post about removing various kinds of information).
-If a person owns the copyright to an image, and posts it online, you cannot control it.
-But if you own the copyright, a selfie for example, you have the copyright (speak to a lawyer).
+If a person owns the copyright to an image and posts it online, you cannot control it.
+But if you own the copyright, a selfie, for example, you have the copyright (speak to a lawyer).
 But friends, especially intoxicated ones, are prolific sharers.
-They may have set their Facebook or Instagram settings to "public".
-The down-side for you is that no matter how hard you protect your own privacy, your "friends" can lay your plans to waste with a click.
+They may have set their Facebook or Instagram settings to "public."
+The downside for you is that no matter how hard you protect your own privacy, your "friends" can lay your plans to waste with a click.
 Take it from us, removing negative internet content is difficult and expensive.

 Your privacy extends to your IP address.
 Every time you visit a website your IP address is logged.
 Your IP address tells the website (and the people that run it) approximately where you are.
 Have you ever gone to a shopping site and noticed it has a big message at the top that says 'We ship to (your city or state)!"
 They know your city or state based on your IP address.